KohaILS/koha-manual-zh-cn/source/tools.rst

       |image349|

+      -  'Record matching rule': choose which rules to use to check your catalog if these records already exsit.

+            **Note**

-      -  You can set up :ref:`record matching rules <record-matching-rules-label>` through the administration area
+            You can set up :ref:`record matching rules <record-matching-rules-label>` in the administration area

          |image350|